TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 In this setup Tp-Note launches the terminal emulator which is configured to launch the text editor as child process.
 Neither process should fork when they start (see above).

-Examples, adjust to your needs and taste:
+Here, some examples you can adjust to your needs and taste:

-editor = [
+extensions = [

 ]